 OpenOffice is a multi-platform (and multi-lingual) office software suite.
 You can use this Open Source Productivity Software for word processing, spreadsheets, databases, graphics, presentations, like this:

 Not only does that look user-friendly, but it looks professional and polished.
 That’s pretty important when it comes to software that I need to use for reports, presentations, forms, graphics, documents…you name it!

 So, why am I telling you about OpenOffice?
 Let’s see…um, you can download it right at their website, which is convenient.
 It also features more than 170 languages!
 (Sure, I probably am only using one, but everything isn’t about me.)
 One of the most important features of OpenOffice Open Source Productivity Software, in my opinion, is that it can read and write files from other “common office software packages.”
 I’ll leave it at that.
 You can figure it out.

 Another important feature is that OpenOffice can be used on Linux, Windows, and Mac OS X. That means I’m included!
 (I hate it when I find something I like, only to find out that there isn’t a Mac version!
 Ugh.)

 Oh, wait!
-The best feature: It’s free.
+The best feature of this Open Source Productivity Software: It’s free.
 As in free free.